 Warehouses managers choose WMS software to alleviate many common warehouse pain points.

 Integration with an existing logistics operation.
 Depending on the scale of the operation, an improved WMS software package may need to work well with transportation management systems or order fulfillment applications already in use.
 Ease of use.
 Because WMS software can offer complex functionality, it’s important that solutions offer users clear interfaces that are easy to understand.
 Solutions that workers can quickly adapt to are crucial to maximizing overall efficiency.

 The development of WMS software keeps up with evolving market trends to ensure warehouses have the capabilities its users demand:

 Warehouse management systems are data intensive software suites.
 In a live environment, data moves in and out of the WMS software.
 Order entry software passes information on what goods need to be sent to which customer.
 The warehouse communicates with the purchasing department.
 Delivery instructions may need to be sent to logistics or SCM software.
 Because of the cross-functional movement of data, many ERP providers offer warehouse management software as a component of the system.
 Still, stand-alone WMS systems are very popular as well.
 Not every company can switch their ERP system to one that includes WMS functionality.
 Also, in many cases unique functional requirements may be better-served by a particular stand-alone WMS.

-Whichever type of WMS system you are interested in, Find Accounting Software can help return a number of WMS options relevant to your specific needs for you to consider.
+Whichever type of WMS system you are interested in, Software Connect can help return a number of WMS options relevant to your specific needs for you to consider.